nfroidure/gulp-iconfont/README.md

  If some font glyphs aren't converted properly you should append the `normalize:true` option and a `fontHeight` greater than 1000 (`fontHeight: 1001`).

-### Known issues

-- WOFF2 font seems to cause issues on some setup (see https://github.com/nfroidure/gulp-iconfont/issues/64).

 ### Make your CSS